-All through this drama I kept thinking, "This is the perfect K-drama for my friend Alison.
+All through this drama I kept thinking, "This is the perfect K-drama for my childhood friend Alison.
 No one smiles, no one cracks a joke, no one is amused by anything, it's all back-stabbing, revenge melodrama".
 That's just the way she likes them. ;)

 I'm different though; I need at least a few characters who seem warm, friendly, funny, and admirable.
 I need someone to root for.
-There are none here, not even the two leads whom I am crazy about, Lee Bo Young (I Hear Your Voice, God's Gift: 14 Days, Save The Last Dance For Me) and Lee Sang Yoon (Angel Eyes, Liar Game, Twenty Again).
+There are none here, not even the two leads whom I am crazy about, Lee Bo Young (I Hear Your Voice, God's Gift: 14 Days) and Lee Sang Yoon (Angel Eyes, Liar Game, Twenty Again).
 In fact, if this show didn't have these two leads (who had worked together in an older 2012 drama I haven't seen called My Daughter Seo Young) I would have cleared out after episode one.
 Heck, episode one even had a sultry bed scene at the end, almost unheard of in K-dramas!
 I knew I was in for it but I thought I'd keep going out of curiosity, to see if their characters would mellow out and improve.
 Maybe the Korean people felt the same way because the ratings were very respectable to high for this show, especially in the Seoul area.
 Are there that many corrupt attorneys and judges in Korea that the Korean populace are that intrigued by them? ;)